LevyyTech/LevyyTech/README.md

 A short list of things I'm capable of:

-- Tidy, manageable, and effective programming 💻
+- tidy, manageable, and effective programming 💻
-- Responsive design and accessibility 🌐📱
+- responsive design and accessibility 🌐📱
 - detail-oriented problem solving 🔧
 - always expanding my knowledges and improving skills 🔍